Notes from a few of our happy campers.

-Lisa and Marshall do a great job of teaching you the tools you need to push yourself to the next level and to chase your dreams, whatever they may be!
+Lisa does a great job of teaching you the tools you need to push yourself to the next level and to chase your dreams, whatever they may be!

 Prior to coming to camp, I was already very motivated about training.
 In fact, I was routinely training 4 hours a day.
 What I learned training privately with Lisa and Jay was that training 4 hours on my own was different than spending 4 hours of training with Lisa and Jay.
 I asked for a camp that would have me falling asleep in my soup at night and this was a recipe the Batchen’s made to deliver.
 I was challenged in new ways and went home with new ideas and ways to push my limits.

 Like anything in life if you want to get good in any specific area, you have to find a way to learn from those who have done what you want to do, well camp is a great avenue to get that knowledge you need to be a better runner….and do it much quicker then trying to figure it out yourself, this reduces the trial and error part!